DataDog/integrations-extras/sortdb/README.md

 ## Troubleshooting

-The SortDB check does not currently include any events.
+The SortDB check does not include any events.

 [1]: https://github.com/jehiah/sortdb